East Tennant Copper-Gold (SER 100%, Northern Territory)

 In 2019, data acquired under Geoscience Australia’s $100m “Exploring for the Future” program revealed a lithospheric connection between the Tennant Creek and Mt Isa mineral fields.
 In particular, previously unrecognised major features favourable for hosting large mineral systems were seen in the East Tennant region.
 A moratorium on Exploration Licence Applications was placed over the region and a competitive tender process flooded with applications from exploration companies.
 SER won key ground in this process.

-On 17 December 2020, the Mineral Exploration Cooperative Research Centre (MinEx CRC) announced the completion of the 10 hole, 4000m National Drilling Initiative (NDI) regional stratigraphic drilling campaign in the East Tenant region.
-The aim of the drilling is to assess the mineral potential of basement rocks and the results (expected this quarter) are eagerly awaited by SER and many other explorers.
+In late 2020, the Mineral Exploration Cooperative Research Centre (MinEx CRC) completed a 10 hole, 4000m National Drilling Initiative (NDI) regional stratigraphic drilling campaign in the East Tenant region.
+The NDI drill holes were designed to test the potential of basement rocks in the region to host gold- and copper-rich mineral deposits similar to those in the Tennant Creek mineral field.

 For further details regarding Geoscience Australia’s work at East Tennant see: https://www.ga.gov.au/eftf/minerals/fis/east-tennant